 It would be difficult to talk about EVs and EVSEs without mentioning Tesla.
 Tesla has done an exceptional job with making electrical sexy, fast, and fun.
 Their EVSE is no different.
 Starting at $500, the Tesla Wall Connector is a no-brainer for the Tesla owner, but it should also be considered for the other EV drivers out there.
-Tesla offers a variety of adapters, so most EV owners can charge using this unit.
+Tesla currently offers one unit that is hardwired and uses up to 48 amps at 240 volts.
 They also offer the fastest recharge speeds, so if you’re pushing your vehicle’s range limits often, this would be the product for you!
 The main unit comes with a 4 year warranty and accessories have a 1 year.
 Unfortunately, Tesla does require you to purchase additional components separately, such as cable management fixtures, adaptors, and longer cables.

 If you don’t own a Tesla, the Siemens VersiCharge is a great option for most EV owners.
 The VersiCharge is a bit more expensive than the Tesla Wall Connector but it’s also really versatile and an all-in-one package.
 The VersiCharge doesn’t try to upsell you on anything, instead they just offer you everything from the start.
 It comes with built-in cable management, a 20 foot cable standard, and it can plug directly into a NEMA 6-50 outlet (same as a clothes dryer).
 This unit comes with a 3-year warranty and offers universal compatibility.

-The ChargePoint EVSE is the most-costly option starting at $699, but it’s also the only smart-EVSE that we recommend.
-As we lightly discussed above, having an EVSE that’s connected can pose some problems, but if you need their features, the ChargePoint is ideal.
+The ChargePoint Home Flex EVSE is the most-costly option starting at $699, but it’s availability is effecting the price.
+The ChargePoint is the second most popular charging station we install next to Teslas.
+It is one of the more powerful chargers on the market too with a max of 37 miles per hour when set on 50 amps.
 It’s Energy Star Certified, Amazon Alexa compatible, has an app for scheduling and monitoring of charging, it offers reminders and notifications, it’s compatible with all makes of EV, and it’s noticeably smaller than other options.
 Overall, it’s a great smart device!

 Is an Electrician Needed to Install my EVSE?

+Yes, you should always have a licensed electrician do wiring in your home.
 As with many household projects, a question comes up often at Haas & Sons and that is, “Do I need an electrician to install my EVSE and if so, how much will it cost me?”
-To answer that, let’s begin with addressing why an electrician should be considered for most households.
+To answer that, let’s begin with addressing why an electrician should be considered for all households.

-Like many household projects, we all get the idea that we can do this and we try the DIY route.
-Big warning to all our customers: do not try this on your own unless you’re comfortable with and have experience working on potentially complex electrical jobs.
+Like many household electrical projects, we all get the idea that we can do this and we try the DIY route.
+Big warning to all our customers: do not try this on your own.
 The risk of harming yourself or damaging expensive items is too great for a novice to randomly try this trade.
+Also note that most insurance companies do not cover claims when something is not installed by a licensed professional.
 If you merely have to swap an outlet, then sure, research it and give it a try.
 However, as you’ve seen above, there is the potential for a lot of steps and customization along the way depending on your set-up and the unit purchased.
-Also, in some municipalities, they require properly secured permits and a visit from an inspector to finalize this project, which is something many people don’t care to tackle on their own.
+Also, in some municipalities, they require properly secured permits and a visit from an inspector to finalize this project, which is something only a licensed electrician can aquire.
 An established electrician can navigate the county’s needs and all the technical steps of the install.